Kopsova/csvToDB/README.md

-Improrts stecific data from .csvto MySQL database.
+Improrts specific data from .csv to MySQL database.

 Date format in .csv YYYY-MM-DD